DeathSmack/zamrock/README.md

 # Home of ZamRock Projects
 <a href="https://zamrock.deathsmack.com/public/zamrock" target="_blank"><img src="https://github.com/DeathSmack/zamrock/blob/main/Graphics/media_pack/git_readme_001-modified.png?raw=true" alt="GitHub Logo"></a>
-# Welcome to ZamRock
+## Welcome to ZamRock

 > This is a search and rescue mission for Zamrock music, and all oppressed musicians.
 > * We are currently looking for any Zamrock source material... all format's should apply.

 ## Discover Rare Music

 > * Zamrock is a musical genre that emerged and gained popularity in Zambia during the early 1970s.[1]
-It has been described as a fusion of traditional African music and psychedelic rock, garage rock, hard rock, blues and funk, taking influence from popular bands like Black Sabbath, Blue Cheer, the Rolling Stones, Deep Purple, and Cream..
+It has been described as a fusion of traditional African music and psychedelic rock, garage rock, hard rock, blues and funk, taking influence from popular bands like Black Sabbath, Blue Cheer, the Rolling Stones, Deep Purple, and Cream.

 ## Join Our Community